asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-[Tim Ottinger](https://www.twitter.com/tottinge)'s tweet sums up this post perfectly.
+[Tim Ottinger](https://www.twitter.com/tottinge)'s quote sums up this post perfectly.
 Fast, closed feedback loops, strict prioritization of work, managed and explicit dependencies between teams, and team autonomy.
 These are some of the most important qualities of effective development teams, and should be the focus of improvement for all development organizations.
 More so, these are the things that must be improved before scaling a development organization.